DanSeb1295/SCDF-IBM-Challenge/README.md

 ## Live App

-You can find a running system to experience the dashboard at [scdf-ibm-challenge.herokuapp.com](https://scdf-ibm-challenge.herokuapp.com/)
+You can experience the dashboard for yourselves at [scdf-ibm-challenge.herokuapp.com](https://scdf-ibm-challenge.herokuapp.com/)

 ## Long Description
 ### The Problem